barumau/pandunia/english/mini_pandunia.md

 ## Demonstrative pronouns

 Demonstrative pronouns are used with nouns to make them more specific.
-The demonstrative pronouns in Pandunia are:
+The demonstrative pronouns in Mini Pandunia are:

 **ni**
 – this (near the speaker)